-Important mycotoxic (fungal poisoning) diseases are seen in domestic animals worldwide (see Poisoning: Fungal Poisoning in Domestic Animals).
+Important mycotoxic (fungal poisoning) diseases are seen in domestic animals worldwide (see Table: Fungal Poisoning in Domestic Animals Fungal Poisoning in Domestic Animals ).
 Mycotoxicoses are diseases caused by toxins of fungi.
-They can result from exposure to feed or bedding contaminated with toxins that can be produced when various fungi or molds grow on cereals, hay, straw, pastures, or any other fodder.
+Poisoning can result from exposure to feed or bedding contaminated with toxins that can be produced when various fungi or molds grow on cereals, hay, straw, pastures, or any other fodder.

 Sometimes 2 or more mycotoxins may be present in feedstuffs, making the signs more difficult to evaluate.
 Feed intake is often reduced, and animals may have reproductive difficulties.
 Some mycotoxins suppress the immune system, which can result in secondary disease caused by viruses, bacteria, or parasites.
 Other diagnoses must be excluded by evaluation of the history and signs and by diagnostic testing.

 There are no specific antidotes for mycotoxins.
 Removing the source of the toxin (such as the moldy feedstuff) is necessary to prevent further exposure.
 If financial circumstances do not allow for disposal of the moldy feed, it can be blended with unspoiled feed just before feeding to reduce the toxin concentration, or fed to less susceptible species.
 When contaminated feed is blended with good feed, care must be taken to prevent further mold growth by thorough drying or by adding organic acids (for example, propionic acid) to the feed.
 Aluminosilicate can prevent the absorption of some mycotoxins (for example, aflatoxin).